 Most respondents say they miss going on vacation, whether they gave up on it last year or not.
 The feeling is more acute among women and young people aged between 18 and 24 years.

 Thus, 95% of Romanians intend to go on vacation this year.
 Of these, over 90% want to spend their vacation in Romania, in destinations such as the seaside, mountain areas or Maramures, while Greece remains the most popular foreign destination.

 As for the reasons why most Romanians opt for vacations in the country this year, the concern for health and safety remains a priority, especially among adults over 55 years old (51%).
 Other reasons cited include low costs, especially in the 25-44 age group (38%), the non-obligation of a COVID test, a reason supported by those aged between 35 and 44 (38%) or the desire to support the local economy, more present among respondents over 55 years (38%).

 The features of upcoming vacations

 This year too, most Romanians prefer to spend their vacations with family and friends.
-However, as expected, holidays look different depending on age: people over 45 prioritize relaxation and rest, want to visit sights, discover different cultures and try exotic food, while persons under 34 years of age intend to take photos to keep them as memories, to be active, to have fun and to make friends.
+However, as expected, holidays look different depending on age: people over 45 prioritize relaxation, want to visit sights, discover different cultures and try exotic food, while persons under 34 years of age intend to take photos to keep them as memories, to be active, to have fun and to make friends.

-However, Romanians seem optimistic, 67% of them feeling comfortable going on vacation now.
+However, Romanians seem optimistic, with 67% of them feeling comfortable going on vacation now.